Proposal - Updates to the DIP, The Complete 1.7 Version

 To determine which delegates will receive monthly payments, we will continue using the dashboard developed by Karma.

-Note: The program manager may adjust the reward parameters without the need for a DAO Vote, provided they inform the DAO of the reasons for the changes.
+Note: The program manager may adjust the scoring parameters without the need for a DAO Vote, provided they inform the DAO of the reasons for the changes.

 Voting Participation